 Each of us sees the world through a unique eyepiece.
 At times, our lens may have a depressive film or it may be darkened or obscured by soot or fog.
 What we perceive feels very real because it's all we know.
 A therapist is like an eye-doctor who continually works with you to find a good prescription, helps you to clear, adjust, focus and refocus the optic from which you see the world.

 We can be our own worst enemy without knowing it.
 It is chilling to witness the harsh punishment many of us unleash upon ourselves.
-At times, it may feel justified—you’re teaching yourself a lesson.
-But there’s no lesson learned.
+At times, it may feel justified-you're teaching yourself a lesson.
+But there's no lesson learned.
 Therapy unveils the crueler aspects of our relationship to ourselves.
-Ideally, the punitive part can become more nurturing; and the wounded part can come to feel more worthy of care.5.
-Becoming more capable of intimacy Experiencing, empathy, understanding, and compassion help you to be kinder to yourself.
+Ideally, the punitive part can become more nurturing; and the wounded part can come to feel more worthy of care.

 Everyone needs a pause-a place think, feel and take breath.
 Our society is one that emphasizes getting things done-the destination, not the journey.
 Not feeling but doing.
 You're expected to act-to produce.
 Therapy is a haven from all that.
 It's an opportunity to speaking frankly, to express and discover how you feel.
 Having done that, you become freer in choosing how you want to act.